cnumr/best-practices/chapters/BP_080_en.md

 - JpegTran

 ### Example
-In this example, the DOM <picture> element informs the associated browser that there are two images: a .webp image and a .jpg image, which is set by default.
+In this example, the DOM <picture> element informs the browser that there are two images: a .webp image and a .jpg image, which is set by default.
 The browser will decide which image will be downloaded.
 If the .webp format is supported, the image.webp image will be downloaded; otherwise, image.jpg image will be downloaded.

 ```html